 About 5:30am this morning I was suddenly awake.
 I’m not sure if it was the threatening thunder approaching from the northwest or my shivering, hundred-pound Newfoundland desperately trying to crawl under the covers with me.

-Outside, it was like War of the Worlds… real Wrath of God stuff.
+Outside, it was like War of the Worlds.
 Lightning was flashing like a paparazzi frenzy and the thunder was getting progressively angrier.
 I heard the rain starting.
 Within minutes it was coming down in buckets.
 Seriously, that’s what it sounded like: someone dropping buckets on my roof.

 By now, most of you have probably heard that Brooklyn experienced its first tornado since the 19th century (and that one was barely a dust devil).
 Because modern Brooklyn doesn’t like to do things small, this one was an EF2, as classified by the National Weather Service this afternoon.
 My immediate neighborhood was its landfall before it worked its way north-northeast and into Sunset Park, Boro Park and Kensington.